yangwu1227/python-for-machine-learning/neural_network/projects/tab_transformer_income_sagemaker/README.md

 * The `ingest_data.py` script loads the raw data from the web and uploads the train-val-test splits to s3.

-* The `tf_keras_entry.py` script is entry point that are used for SageMaker training jobs and hyperparameter jobs.
+* The `tf_keras_entry.py` script is the entry point used for SageMaker training jobs and hyperparameter jobs.
 The implementation of the TabTransformer is contained within and we also use [Optuna](https://optuna.org/) for hyperparameter tuning.
 The CloudFormation yaml file that sets up the resources required for running Optuna on AWS can be found [here](https://github.com/aws-samples/amazon-sagemaker-optuna-hpo-blog).

-All the modeling is carried out using tensorflow 2.13.0 and we take advantage of the new focal loss function, which is an improved loss function for handling class imbalance.
+All the modeling is carried out using tensorflow 2.13.0 and we take advantage of the new [focal loss](https://arxiv.org/abs/1708.02002) function, which is an improved loss function for handling class imbalance.
 This option can be toggled using the `use_focal_loss` hyperparameter.

 * The `custom_utils.py` module contains utility functions for training and analysis.